luomus/bird-identification/README.md

 ## Todo

 - Analysis
-  - Somehow include inference details in the analysis result file, or at least identify the inference file?
+  - Include inference details in the analysis result file, or at least identify the inference file?
   - Refactor to handle settings in a centralized way, so that adding new parameters is easier
   - Add clip_dur as a parameter
   - Include both sdm and non-sdm predictions in the output